TobiasSkopek/TobiasSkopek/README.md

 - Understanding how to better structure my programs.
 - Tips on how to move from console apps to more complex projects in the future.

-### "Talk is cheap.
-Show me the code." — Linus Torvalds

 ---

 ### 💻 Tech & Tools